ltruchot/webpack-js-eslint-seed/README.md

+# DEPRECATED

+New seed repository, with consistent name: https://github.com/ltruchot/webpack-seed-js-sass

 # Webpack Seed evergreen for JavaScript and SASS

 ## This is an empty project to begin pure JavaScript + Sass front-end coding out of the box

 NPM Last updated: Sept.
 2019

-Clean and classic webpack + eslint (airbnb rules) + babel + file loader scaffolding for real world ES6+ project.
+Clean and classic webpack + eslint (airbnb rules) + babel + file loader scaffolding for real world ES6+ projects.

 `npm install` at your first use, then